tedsluis/docker-dump1090/README.md

 * https://github.com/mutability/dump1090 (version v1.15)
 * https://github.com/tedsluis/dump1090 (version v1.15_heatmaprangeview)

-Note: You must specify the dump1090 version (1.15 or v1.15_heatmaprangeview) upon build and it will automaticly use the correct source code.
+Note: You must use the desired github source at buid time and specify the dump1090 version (1.15 or v1.15_heatmaprangeview) upon runtime.

 It is build on the latest Debian image (X86_64,ADM64) according the default installation instruction by Obj.
 Some packages were added, because they are not default available in the official Debian Docker image.
 The way in which the Lighttpd and Dump1090 services are started is slidely different as is usual with containers.
 The configuration is of course without user interaction.